The GMA lab is undertaking a wide variety of projects related to the following research lines:

 See also the full list of publications on Google Scholar.

 For our research, we have produced several global mammal data sets that are available for use through research collaborations.
+These include:

 - Global Area of Habitat for all mammals and birds.
 Area of Habitat is the habitat available to a species, i.e., habitat within its range, and is modeled based on suitable land cover and elevation range within the species’ geographic range maintained for the IUCN Red List.